A little bread, a little freedom

 I don’t know how to make my great-grandmother’s rye bread.
 At some point over the last fifty years, the secret was lost.
 My grandmother gradually stopped making it, my mother only made it a few times with her.
 We forgot, let it slip away.
 We never picked up the trick, the incantation necessary to conjure it into existence.
 We gradually started doing what pretty much everyone in America now takes as a given in their lives – picking up a loaf of bread at their local supermarket.
 And a little piece of something precious was lost.

 But I was fortunate.
-I may not have picked up the high magic of my great grandmother’s rye.
+I may not have picked up the high magic of my great-grandmother’s rye.
 But my mother did teach me the simple hedge cantrip of making a loaf of french bread.
 A small little window into a fairy world of yeast and flour, rising and proofing.
 A glimpse of the straight road through a bent world.
 I loved making bread.
 Kneading a ball of flour and water into something delicious is a true joy.
 Watching living yeast and a little time transform a rough ball of dough into a golden loaf.
 In a dull world, there is still a tiny bit of magic.

 But the actual money is only a small component of the problem.
 The real issue is that no one knows how to do anything anymore.
 Baking bread is just one example.
 We have specialized so much, narrowing and narrowing our skills and abilities.
 Outsourcing everything from the maintenance of our cars, to the care for our gardens, to the building of our walls, to the raising of our children.
 We exchange years of our life for the removal of pieces of ability, pieces of knowledge from our lives.
 Tiny pieces of magic stripped away one day at a time.
 As a result, we’re trapped.
-If you don’t know how to do anything for yourself other than be a highly specialized corporate lawyer or be a tech company operations manager you have no options.
+If you don’t know how to do anything for yourself other than be a highly specialized corporate lawyer or be a tech company strategy guy you have no options.
 You will never escape the golden chains that bind you in this world.
 Never find your way back into that world of freedom, that world of magic that is possible if you look for it.

 So I’ve started making bread again.
 A few months ago I baked my first loaf in years.
 Put my hands back into flour and yeast and created a little magic out of nothing.
 Getting back to something you love is one small step in reclaiming your life, but it’s one of the most important ones you can take.
 My family is happier for it – it’s pretty damn good bread.
 I’m happier for it, and I have a chance to pass a little bit of magic onto my daughter.
 I might even try my hand at some rye one of these days.